ryanermita/game-of-luck/README.md

 d. on the game directory look for the "manifest.webapp" and click open.

 e. wait until the game start.
-Enjoy!
+Enjoy!!